Kessock Bridge: History

-Prior to August 1982, travellers north of Inverness had the choice of the Kessock Ferry or a 20 mile journey via Beauly.
+Prior to August 1982, travellers north of Inverness had the choice of the Kessock Ferry or a 20 mi journey via Beauly.
 Cleveland Bridge were awarded the £17.5 million contract in 1975.
 Construction on the bridge began in 1978, with completion and opening in 1982.
 It won the combined design and construction Saltire Society 1982 Civil Engineering Award in 1983.

 Transport Scotland estimated in 2012 that 30,000 vehicles per day were using the bridge.